 Carol Wallace, CEO of Carol Wallace and Associates

-Carol Wallace is currently the president and & CEO of Carol Wallace Associates, Inc. Carol Wallace & Associates provides a comprehensive array of facility management, organizational development, and operational consulting services to the hospitality industry.
+Carol Wallace is the president and & CEO of Carol Wallace & Associates, Inc. Carol Wallace & Associates provide a comprehensive array of facility management, organizational development, and operational consulting services to the hospitality industry.
 Previously, Ms. Wallace was the president and CEO of the San Diego Convention Center Corporation, where she led the 2.6 million square foot bayside facility for over 24 years.
 She was responsible for the overall management and operation of the facility, oversaw a full-time and part-time staff of more than 420 and an annual budget that exceeded $33 million.
 Under her leadership, the San Diego Convention Center became one of the most successful global convention and meeting facilities advancing trade, tourism and collaboration across the U.S. and world.Read More

 Ms. Wallace has been a leader in advancing key policy and strategic initiatives for the industry over her 35 year career.
 She served four years on the United States Travel and Tourism Advisory Board (TTAB), a group responsible for advising the U.S. Secretary of Commerce on ways to strengthen the travel and tourism industry and expand economic opportunities for American businesses, including domestic job creation and visa waiver initiatives.
 Ms. Wallace also serviced as the North American representative on the AIPC International Association of Congress Centres board of directors, advancing the work of convention and meeting facilities internationally.
 In 2015, Ms. Wallace joined the board of directors of the Professional Convention Management Association (PCMA) the definitive authority in education, business networking and community engagement for leaders in the global meetings, convention and business events industry.